weihaolun/MechaCar_Statistical_Analysis/README.md

 The p-value from the t-test for lot 3 is 0.04168, which is smaller than our assumed significance level of 0.05.
 Therefore, we do have sufficient evidence to reject the null hypothesis and accept alternative hypothesis.
 We can state that the PSI for manufacturing lot 3 is statistically not equal to 1,500 pounds per square inch.

 ## IV.
 Study Design: MechaCar vs Competition

+For the last section, I designed a statistic study to compare the MechaCar to the competition.
+The following part will explain the metrics to measure, the hypothesis, the test to use, and the data needed.

 ### 1. What metric or metrics are you going to test?